Artforum: Open letter about Palestine and Israel

 On October 19, 2023, in the aftermath of the 2023 Hamas-led attack on Israel, Artforum published an open letter signed by roughly 8,000 artists and cultural workers that expressed support for Palestinian nationalism in response to the Gaza war.
 Some of these artists included Nan Goldin, Peter Doig, and Kara Walker.
 Specifically, the letter pressured national governments to support a ceasefire and humanitarian aid in the Gaza Strip.
-The following day, Artforum published a letter from art dealers Dominique Lévy, Brett Gorvy, and Amalia Dayan (granddaughter of Israeli military leader Moshe Dayan), which criticized the magazine for not explicitly denouncing Hamas' October 7 attacks on Israelis, which included hundreds of kidnappings.
-Notably, the letter did not mention Hamas or the Israelis who were killed.
-Many artists condemned the petition for its antisemitism.
-A key passage from the letter, which was criticized for being antisemitic, is as follows.
+A key passage from the letter is as follows.

 We support Palestinian liberation and call for an end to the killing and harming of all civilians, an immediate ceasefire, the passage of humanitarian aid into Gaza, and the end of the complicity of our governing bodies in grave human rights violations and war crimes.

+The following day, Artforum published a letter from art dealers Dominique Lévy, Brett Gorvy, and Amalia Dayan (granddaughter of Israeli military leader Moshe Dayan), which criticized the magazine for not explicitly denouncing Hamas' October 7 attacks on Israelis.
+Many artists condemned the petition for not mentioning the October 7 attacks.

 In response to media pressure leading some artists to withdraw their signatures from the original letter, the Chilean poet and artist Cecilia Vicuña commented that "tampering with the opinions of artists is to not understand the role of art".
 On October 23, the magazine's website amended the letter to denounce Hamas' violence and hostage-taking.
 The Intercept investigated modern art curator Martin Eisenberg's campaign to pressure artists into retracting their signatures.
-Vanity Fair similarly reported that Lucas Zwirner, the son of art dealer David Zwirner, supported the Lévy-Gorvy-Dayan response letter and stopped purchasing advertising from the magazine.
+Vanity Fair similarly reported that Lucas Zwirner, the son of art dealer David Zwirner, supported the Lévy–Gorvy–Dayan response letter and stopped purchasing advertising from the magazine.

 On October 26, Artforums publisher stated that the October 19 letter was published without the typical editorial process, suggesting that the letter should have been presented in the news section with relevant context on the 2023 Gaza war.
-That same day, The New York Times reported that editor-in-chief David Velasco had been fired, leading to the resignations of senior editors Zack Hatfield and Chloe Wyma.
+The same day, The New York Times reported that editor-in-chief David Velasco had been fired, leading to the resignations of senior editors Zack Hatfield and Chloe Wyma.
 Documentarian Laura Poitras, musician Brian Eno, artists Barbara Kruger and Nicole Eisenman, philosopher Judith Butler, academic Saidiya Hartman, and photographer Nan Goldin signed the original letter and called for a boycott of Artforum in response to Velasco being fired.
 They praised his leadership increasing the magazine's prominence and denounced Velasco's firing as limiting their free speech.

 As the magazine and its sister publications ARTnews and Art in America lacked editorial leadership, the December 2023 "Year in Review" issue of Artforum was trimmed because critic Jennifer Krasinski, art historian Claire Bishop, filmmaker John Waters, curator Meg Onli, and artist Gordon Hall withdrew their writing from the magazine in protest of Velasco's firing.
 The following March, Tina Rivers Ryan was named editor-in-chief.